-The pregnant employee and their partner might be able to use Shared Parental Leave (SPL).
-SPL allows leave to be used more flexibly between the pregnant employee and their partner.
+The pregnant employee and their partner might be able to use shared parental leave.
+Shared parental leave allows leave to be used more flexibly between the pregnant employee and their partner.

 This means the pregnant employee could end maternity leave early.